nestorp/webquery-dataset/README.md

 The WebQuery dataset is composed of 390 claims extracted from news articles.
 Each claim is manually annotated with a search query used to find verifying evidence in the web, as well as a target URL.

 ### Data Format
-Each sample contains 7 fields:
+Each sample contains 6 fields:
 - claim_id: The ID of the claim.
-- headline: Headline of the article from where the claim was extracted.
 - claim_text: Text of the claim
 - target_search_query: Human-generated search query
 - target_url: URL containing the evidence necessary to verify the claim